-Some small steps to start implementing include creating a community of support, checking in on fellow farmers, seeking professional help when you feel things are out of control or if you feel helpless and hopeless.
-While these practices may seem small, they are daily habits that can help get your mind in the right state.
+Some small steps to implement include creating a community of support, checking in on fellow farmers and seeking professional help when you feel things are out of control or if you feel helpless and hopeless.

-- Recognize the problem: Don’t avoid the problem.
-Give encouragement and provide resources for help.
+Don’t avoid the problem.
 It’s important we work to remove the stigma around mental health.
 It’s OK to talk to someone and ask for help or ask someone to listen.